Crawler Optimization Guide

 - The Global Settings view, which is shared among all domains.

-- The Domain specific view, which allows you to configure each domain by selecting it via the dropdown menu:
+- The Domain specific view, configures each domain.
+Select a domain via the dropdown menu:

 You have control over whether crawling is manual or automatic, restricted to sitemaps, or not.